-- Linkers take object files and object libraries as input and produce an executable file as output. - Linkers also resolve external references by either finding the symbols in another object file or in a library. - The linker aborts if any external references cannot be resolved. - The linker determines the addresses of absolute references using the relocation information in the object files. - The executable has a similar format as object files with no unresolved references and no relocation information.
+- Linkers take object files and object libraries as input and produce an executable file as output. - Linkers also resolve external references by either finding the symbols in another object file or in a library. - The linker aborts if any external references cannot be resolved. - A generated executable is either loadable at a fixed address or many addresses (position-independent executable) - PIE binaries are essential for address-space layout randomization, a security defense